-While I personally follow a mostly plant-based diet, I know that may not be for everyone.
+While I personally follow a mostly plant-based diet, I know that it may not be for everyone.
 We all have different dietary needs and preferences.
-That said, even if you don’t want to transition completely to vegan or vegetarian diet, simply viewing plant-based foods as the primary component of your diet can benefit your health in many ways.
+That said, even if you don’t want to transition completely to a vegan or vegetarian diet, simply viewing plant-based foods as the primary component of your diet can benefit your health in many ways.
 Read more below to learn about different kinds of plant-based diets, plant-based diet benefits, and steps you can take to start eating a veggie-based diet.

 What Is a Plant-Based Diet?

 So, what is a plant-based diet?
 Basically, a whole-food, plant-based diet means that you eat a diet filled with fruits, vegetables, whole grains, legumes, nuts, and seeds.
 You can include meat and animal products sparingly or not at all.

 There are actually a variety of plant-based diets.
 Some diets are either entirely plant-based, some may include eggs and dairy, and some are mostly plant-based but still include eating meat and poultry occasionally.
 Below is a list of several types of veggie-based diets you may want to consider.

 If you’re weighing vegetarian diet pros and cons, keep in mind that the benefits of a vegetarian diet outweigh any cons.
 That said, it’s important to follow a balanced vegetarian diet to ensure that you get all of the nutrients you need.